 - Sneak some supplies out of the breakfast buffet for the coach journey

-- Also take some bottled water from your hotel room
+- Take some bottled water from your hotel room

 - Take a book or music for the coach trips

-- Take sun cream for your sun cream because the UV rays don’t play out there
+- Take heavy duty sun cream because the UV rays are really strong out there

-- Take towels to use on the beach’s sun loungers
+- Take towels to use on the sun loungers